 Come hungry and try the quintessential Hungarian foods our country is known for at KOLLÁZS, where we offer a Traditional Taste Menu for lunch, originally created by our chef’s grandmother.
-The menu features traditional favourites like goulash, chicken paprikash and bone marrow – choose three per person.
+The menu features traditional favourites like goulash, pork stew, foie gras terrine and somlói sponge cake – choose three per person.

 Tap the Fountain of Youth

 Although land-locked, Hungary is a country full of water with its thousands of hot springs.
 Take some time to rejuvenate your body – and connect with nature – at one of our many thermal baths.
 I suggest visiting the Neo-Baroque Széchenyi Thermal Bath, one of Europe’s largest thermal-bath complexes with 15 indoor baths and three grand outdoor pools.
 While all baths are crowded, this is usually the least busy.
 Go in the morning for a more relaxed experience, or for a truly authentic experience, play chess in the water with locals!
 Here at our Hotel, you can indulge in the Touch of the Earth spa treatment, which features locally sourced ingredients such as lavender from Tihany, salt from Bük and Hungarian Moor Mud by Omorovicza.

 Choose Your Own Adventure